pokepark/php.core.telegram/README.md

 Once defined you will be able to get the values via Telegram.

-For example to check if the cleanup is enabled or disabled, you add the option to the `telegram.json` of the bot as first step.
+For example to check if the cleanup is enabled or disabled, you add the option to the `telegram.json` inside the config folder of the bot as first step.
 For example: `"ALLOWED_TELEGRAM_OPTIONS":"CLEANUP"`

 To get the value then from Telegram, you can easily use `/getconfig`.
 The bot will answer and show you the current configuration of each value, e.g. `CLEANUP = false`